-- Bookmark and share your website on sites like Digg and StumbleUpon
+- Bookmark and share your website on online forums or communities

-- Tweet and share your micro niche site on Twitter or Facebook
+- Create business pages and consistently share your new articles on Google Plus, Twitter and Facebook

 There are thousands of great blog posts about traffic generation that you could easily find by doing a quick search online.
 However, try to focus on a few of these at a time to maximize your effort.
 Build your back links with your main keywords to improve their ranks in search engines.

 I know this may be a bit of a whirlwind of information but all of the basics are covered.
 The process, from start to finish, details finding a keyword-rich domain name, setting up your site so it’s SEO friendly, creating great content that will convert, adding monetization methods and then getting people to the website.

 You may not immediately earn money from your micro niche website but stick with it and you will eventually see money start to trickle in.
 Repeat this process all over again until you’ve created multiple, digital assets around the web and you will be earning a nice chunk of money in due time.

 Disclosure: Some of the links in this post are affiliate links.
 This means if you purchase the item, I will receive an affiliate commission.
 However, I only recommend products/services that I’ve been successful using them.